 The DLM Alternate Assessment System is based on the core belief that all students should have access to challenging, grade-level content.
 Online DLM assessments give students with the most significant cognitive disabilities opportunities to demonstrate what they know in ways that traditional paper-and-pencil multiple-choice assessments cannot.
-The DLM alternate assessment is designed to map students' learning throughout the year, using testlets that are embedded in day-to-day instruction.
-In this way, assessment happens as part of instruction, which both informs teaching and benefits students.
-A spring assessment is also administered and cumulative results for the entire year are reported for state accountability purposes and programs.
-This design is referred to as the integrated model and is one of two models for the DLM Alternate Assessment System.1
+The DLM alternate assessment system provides optional, instructionally-embedded testlets that are available for use in day-to-day instruction.
+A year-end assessment is administered in the spring and results from that assessment are reported for state accountability purposes and programs.
+This design is referred to as the year-end model and is one of two models for the DLM Alternate Assessment System.1